Frequently asked questions about limecrete

-Limecrete is a combination of natural hydraulic lime and lightweight aggregate which can be used as an alternative to concrete.
+Limecrete is a combination of natural hydraulic lime and lightweight aggregate or sand which can be used as an alternative to concrete.
 This creates a breathable floor slab with a certain amount of flex.

 We never include any cement or admixtures in our limecrete.
 This would negate the breathability.

 What are the benefits to the building of using limecrete?

 Limecrete is breathable.
 It behaves in a similar way to other natural building materials such as timber, straw and earth.
 Water vapour can escape through limecrete.
 If you have a waterproof floor and breathable walls water vapour would tend to travel up the walls, damaging them.

 Limecrete is widely specified by architects to protect ancient buildings.
 We are fully insured to carry out work on listed properties.

 This depends on various factors such as the lime type and content, whether it contains fibres and the ambient temperature.
 It is possible to move over the floor using boards after a few days.
 The slab will continue to strengthen over the following months.
 It is possible to lay a floor finish such a stone bedded in a lime based product after 21-28 days but you will need to wait much longer to install a floor such as engineered wood as the moisture content will need to be much lower (2-3%)for this type of floor to prevent it from warping.

 Why don’t you use a damp proof membrane?

 The Recycled Foam Glass insulation layer regulates moisture.
 The floor is designed to be vapour permeable allowing moisture to travel and preventing it from being forced to walls.